swup/fragment-plugin/README.md

 }
 ```

-## I need help with deciding the following things:
+## Things I would like to discuss:

 - [ ] The general API (wording, structure)
 - [ ] `containers` as an array of single element selectors (`querySelector`, not `querySelectorAll`).
 That's the only reliable way to compare the elements between two documents I can think of